SharkUncle/deep-abyss/Useful.md

 # Useful resources for everything:

-This is a list of resources that can the life easier.
+This is a list of resources that can make the life easier.

 ## Arsenal